skywind3000/z.lua/README.md

 ## Benchmark

 The slowest part is adding path to history data file.
-It will run every time when you press enter (installed in $PROMPT_COMMAND). so I profile it on my nas:
+It will run every time when you press enter (installed in $PROMPT_COMMAND).
+So I profile it on my NAS:

 ```bash
 $ time autojump --add /tmp